polluxparis/zebulon-table/README.md

 * onEnter : Function triggered when a row is entered.
 Parameters : ({ row, status, data, params}).
 * onQuit : Function triggered before change of focused row.
 Parameters : ({ row, previousRow, status, data, params}).
 ### properties
+N.B. width and properties order can be defined on the table by drag and drop.
 ```js
 {
     id: "id", // mandatory